 There are no specific requirements for students interested in attending law school.
 You are encouraged to take courses that develop your skills and interests, challenge you to think critically and creatively, and prepare you to read, write and communicate well.
 For more information, see college.wfu.edu/prelaw.

 Wake Forest needs to receive your AP scores directly from the College Board.
-Contact the College Board as early as possible, but no later than June 15, to request that your scores be sent to the Office of the University Registrar (college code 5885).
+Log in to your College Board profile no later than June 20 to request that your scores be sent to the Office of the University Registrar (college code 5885).
 If you request your scores by this date, they should be received at Wake Forest University in time for registration in July.
 You must complete this process to ensure that the University Registrar receives your official scores, even if you submitted AP scores with your admissions application or prior to your enrollment.
 Please note that score processing may take up to two weeks once Wake Forest receives the scores from the College Board.
-Scores of 4 or 5 will generally result in students being granted AP credit, but there are exceptions.
-For information on credit awarded, course equivalency and exemptions for specific tests and scores, see go.wfu.edu/f101apibcredit.
+Scores of 4 or 5 will generally result in AP credit, but there are exceptions.
+For information on credit awarded, course equivalency and exemptions for specific tests and scores, see registrar.wfu.edu/ap-ib.

-To determine if your AP/IB credits have been applied to your academic record, go to WIN > Virtual Campus > Academic Transcript after July 11.
+To determine if your AP/IB credits have been applied to your academic record, go to WIN > Virtual Campus > Academic Transcript.

 If you believe you will have AP/IB credit for a course but it is not recorded on your transcript by the time of registration, do not register for the course in question.
 Most students do not want to take a class at Wake Forest for which they will obtain AP/IB credit.
 Qualifying scores received later will still gain you course credit.